scaleoutsean/solidfire-windows/README.md

 - Two Mellanox Connect-4 Lx
 - IPMI (RJ-45) port is not shown
-- NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller
+- NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET

 ## Demo Videos